brandmaker/devportal-website/src/content/guides/fusion_ux_logic.md

 ![](/assets/guides/fusion-ux-logic/navigation.png)

-### (1) Component Administration
+### (1) Management
-The **scripts** for the Fusion UX Apps are managed in the section 'Component Administration'.
+The **scripts** for the Fusion UX Apps are managed in the section 'Management'.
 This administration includes the registration of new component scripts and adaptation of existing ones.

  ![](/assets/guides/fusion-ux-logic/admin_overview.png)